microchip-pic-avr-examples/pic16f13145-cnano-out-of-box-code-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

 # Curiosity Nano Out-of-the-Box Code using PIC16F13145 Microcontroller with MCC Melody
 This project comes preloaded on the PIC16F13145 Curiosity Nano board when the user first plugs it in.
-It consists of a simple state machine demonstration of the Configurable Logic Block (CLB) peripheral that controls the behavior and/or brightness of the on-board LED.
+It consists of a state machine demonstration of the Configurable Logic Block (CLB) peripheral that controls the behavior and/or brightness of the on-board LED.

 ## Related Documentation